For more than half a century, the trail has drawn mountain bikers from around the world eager to ride its undulating and otherworldly sandstone hills.

 - The impact on oil prices: “Although the sanctioning of Russia’s oil trade in Venezuela has raised the prospect of a spike in global oil prices, an official said that ‘we’re confident that energy markets will remain stable.’ ”

-— Environmental groups suing over Trump rollback of waterway protection: A coalition of environmental groups filed a notice of intent to sue the Trump administration over its rule scaling back federal protections for waterways.
+— Environmental groups suing over Trump rollback of waterways protection: A coalition of environmental groups filed a notice of intent to sue the Trump administration over its rule scaling back federal protections for waterways.
 “The coming suit, which is spearheaded by the Center for Biological Diversity and includes a number of waterway protection groups, is the first of what may be many suits against the rule,” the Hill reports.

 — Where’s Perry?
 Former energy secretary Rick Perry will rejoin a dental insurance company as its vice chairman of the board of directors as well as its chief strategy officer.
 MCNA Dental announced the appointment in a Monday news release.
 Perry had previously served on the firm’s board of directors.
 In a statement, the company’s chief executive and president, Jeffrey Feingold, said Perry’s “tremendous diplomatic expertise and his experience spearheading Medicaid reform in Texas will enhance the capabilities of our leadership team.”

 — There's flooding along the Mississippi River: A lot of the southern stretches of the Mississippi River and its offshoots are flooding, forcing evacuations and inundating homes and businesses.
-The flooding around Jackson, Miss. has been particularly notable, The Post’s Matthew Cappucci reports.
+The flooding around Jackson, Miss., has been particularly notable, The Post’s Matthew Cappucci reports.
 Already, hundreds of homes have been damaged, and authorities have conducted more than a dozen water rescues.

 - The details: “The Pearl River, which passes about 50 miles east of the Mississippi, crested at 36.67 feet Monday, overflowing its banks in several parts of Jackson.
 Monday’s crest was the third-highest observed at the station, the highest crest being 43.28 feet on April 17, 1979.
 Data from the river gauge dates to the 1800s,” Cappucci adds.